-- The children and mums will be staying in the same area for the entire duration of the class, so your child will be close by should you need to attend to them.
-If your child strays from the group, it is your responsibility to bring your child back as the child minder is not able to leave the rest of the group.
+Childminding is set up in a playground or other suitable location and class is set up approximately 50 metres away from childminding, so your child will be close by should you need to attend to them.
+If your child strays from the group, it is your responsibility to bring your child back as the childminder is unable to leave the rest of the group.

-- Whilst the child minder will do everything in their power to keep children safe and happy, the ultimate responsibility for the child remains with the parent.
-Yummy Mummy Fitness and the child minder are not liable for any injury or accident that may occur.
+Whilst the childminder will do everything in their power to keep children safe and happy, the ultimate responsibility for the child remains with the parent.
+Yummy Mummy Fitness and the childminder are not liable for any injury or accident that may occur, except from our reckless conduct or as otherwise required by law.

-- A maximum of 12 children are allowed in child minding.
+A maximum of 12 children are allowed in childminding.
+Spots must be reserved by booking through our website or MindBody app.